 Germany blasts ‘show trial’ of top Putin foe

-He told German public radio that the proceedings against Navalny, who was sentenced to five years in a penal colony, were intended to neutralise him as a threat with "repressive measures".
+Andreas Schockenhoff told German public radio that the proceedings against protest leader Alexei Navalny, who was sentenced to five years in a penal colony, were intended to neutralise him as a threat with “repressive measures”.

 “The Navalny case stands for policies that tolerate no forms of opposition or political competition,” Schockenhoff said after the verdict, calling his prosecution a “show trial”.